Skip to content

 Often called the 'Florence of the South', Lecce swaps Renaissance grandeur for an exuberant, theatrical style of baroque all its own.
 What truly surprises visitors is how this world-class artistic heritage exists within a city that feels so relaxed and authentically southern.
 It's a place where time slows down, grand churches share alleys with artisan workshops, and the simple pleasures of a perfect espresso or a handmade pasta dish form the rhythm of the day.

-Is Lecce your perfect Puglian escape?
+Is Lecce really your perfect match?

 Why Lecce belongs on your travel list